 Every WorkPro subscription includes comprehensive training and ongoing support for your business as well as your users.

-After your account is activated, we facilitate individual and group training sessions for your staff to get you up and running quickly.
-This can be delivered via webinar or in person, depending on your requirements.
-Training focuses on core WorkPro features and functions, as well as how your business can best implement WorkPro into current HR processes for a powerful streamlined solution.
+After your account is activated, we facilitate individual or group training sessions for your staff to get you up and running quickly.
+This can be delivered via webinar or in person.
+Training and onboarding focuses on core WorkPro features and functions, as well as how your business can best implement WorkPro into current HR processes for a powerful streamlined solution.

-WorkPro packages include full access to our modules library.
-Each subscription comes with training, live support for your business and users, and your own WorkPro dashboard to deliver, track and manage everything with ease.
+Each subscription includes training and onboarding, live support for your business and users, and your own WorkPro dashboard to deliver, track and manage your eLearning subscription.

 The WorkPro platform is fully customisable and configurable to help your business deliver, track and manage training and compliance, your way.